 Following Jon's departure, Chris, Mike and Richard spent a year 'writing new material' before they happened upon a new bassist and talented all round musician, Luke Nathan (who also happened to own a lot of gear!).
 Since then, The Free Radicals have gone from strength to strength, establishing a regular slot at local festivals and playing at a variety of pubs in Surrey and Sussex.
-They have added a few of their own compositions to their reportoire of songs, jigs and reels, and are working on a new album 'Hidden In The Alder' to be released in early 2019.
+They have added a few of their own compositions to their reportoire of songs, jigs and reels to their new album 'Hidden In The Alder' released in early 2019.

 Having given up trying to become famous a long time ago, the band just want to enjoy themselves, not screw up (that is why we all have such serious expressions on stage), and give the audience a great time!